First-Time CCAT Taker's Complete Checklist: Everything You Need to Know

 - Attempting every question in order

-- Solution: Master the skip-and-return strategy
+- Solution: Master the skip-and-return strategy from our time management guide

 Strategy Mistakes